dilapidation dispute

 If landlords fear their tenant may not care for or maintain the property to an acceptable standard, it would be beneficial to issue Interim Schedules of Dilapidations to protect their interests.
 The right to issue interim schedules should be included in a lease agreement, stating the ramifications for tenants who breach the lease covenant – a claim for damages that could potentially lead to court action, for instance.

-As far as tenants are concerned, careful research and preparation are key to avoiding disputes with their landlord over dilapidations.
+Overall, as far as tenants are concerned, careful research and preparation are key to avoiding disputes with their landlord over dilapidations.
 Landlords also need to ensure their tenants understand the obligations defined in the lease agreement, and make clear the enforcement measures available to them if necessary.

 We can provide further advice on how to avoid dilapidations disputes.
 Our expert team of chartered surveyors has extensive experience of dilapidations issues, and can work with tenants and property owners to reach a conclusion acceptable to both parties.
 For more information on mediation or other commercial lease issues, please contact one of the team.